adner/adner.github.io/_posts/2024-12-25-hello-world.markdown

 date:   2024-12-25
 categories: blog setup
 ---
 This blog is created in [Jekyll](https://jekyllrb.com/), and hosted in Github Pages.
-The setup is as simple as possible and is limited to the [versions of the plugins](https://pages.github.com/versions/) that are included in the [github-pages](https://rubygems.org/gems/github-pages/versions/228) gem.
+The setup is as simple as possible and is limited to the [versions of the plugins](https://pages.github.com/versions/) that are included in the [github-pages](https://rubygems.org/gems/github-pages/versions/228) gem.<!--end_excerpt-->

 When the files are commited to my github repo the site is automatically built and deployed to Github Pages.